 Huang Qin (Scutellaria) clears heat especially from the upper body and has been shown to lower blood pressure by causing dilation of the blood vessels.1 Zhi Zi (Gardenia) clears heat and sedates fire and also has anti-hypertensive properties.
 Long Dan Cao (Gentiana) clears heat and anchors Liver Yang.
 Zhen Zhu Mu (Pearl shell) calms the Liver and anchors the Yang.
 In addition, it settles the Shen (spirit) to help with insomnia and irritability.

 Xia Ku Cao (Prunella) clears Liver fire and acts as an anti-hypertensive by inducing vasodilation,2 similar to Huang Qin.
-Huai Mi (Sophora) is used here in conjunction with Xia Ku Cao to sedate Liver fire, and it also lowers cholesterol and possesses anti-hypertensive properties.
+Huai Mi (Sophora) is used here in conjunction with Xia Ku Cao to sedate Liver fire, and it also possesses anti-hypertensive properties.3

 Zhi Mu (Anemarrhena) clears heat and sedates fire but also nourishes Yin and protects fluids, and clears deficiency fire.
-Sheng Di Huang (Rehmannia root) nourishes Yin, Blood and Essence (Jing) and has a marked effect at lowering blood pressure and cholesterol.
+Sheng Di Huang (Rehmannia root) nourishes Yin, Blood and Essence (Jing).
 Their inclusion in the formula is also very suitable for those who undergo menopause.

 | Radix Salviae Miltiorrhizae |